WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/alipay.md

         ]
     }

-- **"operation"** - defines type of Sale request
+- **"operation"** - defines type of Sale request; RETURN operation creates new Sale-Return record
 - **"totalAmount"** - defines amount to be refunded; it can be equal (full return) or less (partial return) than totalAmount in original Sale-Purchase
 - **"currencyCode"** - must be same as for original Sale-Purchase
 - **"originalSaleId"** - identifier of original Sale-Purchase
-- **"payments"** - payment-specific information; one payment transaction per request is supported
+- **"payments"** - includes payment-specific information
     - **"paymentMethod"** - defines payment method
-    - **"transactionType"** - defines type of this transaction; must be "REFERENCE_REFUND" when payment method is ALIPAY
+    - **"transactionType"** - defines type of transaction; must be REFERENCE_REFUND when payment method is ALIPAY
     - **"amount"** - defines amount to be refunded
-    - **"originalTransactionId"** - identifier of original alipay purchase transaction
+    - **"originalTransactionId"** - identifier of original Alipay purchase transaction which will be refunded

 ### Response